 Did you recently visit the grave of a loved

-from hard water, dust, dirt, or lichens, mold and fungus that usually
+from hard water, dust, dirt, lichens, mold or fungus that usually

 Due to the different types of materials

 how each material needs to be cleaned.
 This article will serve

 as an overview to the general aspects of cleaning tombstones and

 First let us look at the different materials